-Ray E. Hiebert is a writer, editor, teacher, researcher, and specialist in international communication.
-He is a professor emeritus and was founding dean (1968) of the College of Journalism at the University of Maryland.
+Ray E. Hiebert was a writer, editor, teacher, researcher, and specialist in international communication.
+He was a professor emeritus and was founding dean (1968) of the College of Journalism at the University of Maryland.
+He died in August 2023 at age 91.

 He was founding director of the American Journalism Center in Budapest, serving from 1991-95.
 The Center, with a grant from the International Media Fund in Washington, conducted journalism courses for Hungarian students and workshops for Hungarian journalists.